 - Community and family matters

 Partners include established teaching ministries like Christianity Works, our long-time partners Genesis Media, and itinerant pastors working in rural Asia.

 India and South Asia

-Bangla, Bhojpuri, Chattisghari, Dzongkha, English, Gujarati, Himachali, Hindi, Kannada, Kurux, Malayalam, Marathi, Marwari, Nepali, Oriya, Punjabi, Saraiki, Tamil, Telegu, Tsangla, Urdu
+Bangla, Bhojpuri, Chattisghari, Dzongkha, English, Gujarati, Himachali, Hindi, Kannada, Kurux, Marathi, Marwari, Nepali, Oriya, Punjabi, Saraji, Tamil, Telegu, Tsangla, Urdu